davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 6.0 =

+* New RSVP form, customizable using the Gutenberg editor.
+* Further refinements to setup for confirmation / reminder messages and navigation back to parent post.
+* RSVP reports can now be run on past events that have been deleted as posts.
+Event titles and dates are tracked in a separate custom DB table.
+* RSVPMaker Cleanup utility added under tools to make it easier to delete old events.

 = 5.9.9 =